Swayamkrushi

 The film chronicles the life of a self-educated cobbler's journey from rags to riches.
 The film was screened at the International Film Festival of India, the Asia Pacific Film Festival; the film was dubbed into Russian and was screened at the special mention section at the Moscow International Film Festival.
 Chiranjeevi garnered the Indian Express Best Actor, and the Nandi Award for Best Actor award for his performance.
 Vijayashanti garnered the Filmfare Award for Best Actress for her performance in the film.
+It was dubbed into Hindi as Dharamyudh.

 Plot

-Sambayya (Chiranjeevi) is a cobbler who raises his late sister's son Chinna (Arjun/Sirish) while also financing the education of the orphaned Sarada (Sumalatha).
-He also nurses a love crush and intends to marry her someday.
+Sambayya (Chiranjeevi), a humble cobbler, is devoted to raising his late sister's son, Chinna (played by Arjun/Sirish), while also supporting the education of the orphaned Sarada (Sumalatha), on whom he has a crush and hopes to marry someday.